 Al Jazeera English’s flagship documentary strand, Witness, showcases independent documentaries that place people at the heart of the story.
 The Witness Initiative is seeking projects from early-career filmmakers that look at the big issues from the inside-out and celebrate the human spirit with a sense of humour and poignancy, even in the most difficult of circumstances.

-Up to six Australian filmmaking teams will be selected to pitch their idea to a panel including representatives from Al Jazeera English Witness and Screen Australia at AIDC in March, 2020.
+Five Australian filmmaking teams have been selected to pitch their idea to a panel including representatives from Al Jazeera English Witness and Screen Australia at AIDC in March, 2020.

 Up to three projects will receive a $100,000 commission for a 25-minute documentary to be released on Al Jazeera English’s Witness across Al Jazeera platforms including television, online and apps.